buedaswag/CV/README.md

 ### Projects

 **Jobs Dashboard**
-_Nov 2020 - Present_
+_Nov 2020 - Feb 2020_
-- Developing a reporting tool for job market analytics, aiming to provide valuable insights for job seekers.
+- Developing a Web Scraping and reporting tool for job market analytics, utilizing Digdag, Nginx, AWS EC2, and Terraform.

 **Magic the Gathering Analytics**
 _Oct 2019 - Dec 2019_
-- Created a dashboard for collectors, offering market insights and trends for informed decision-making.
+- Created a dashboard for collectors, scraping data with Python, storing in PostgreSQL, and deploying with Flask and Apache.

 ---

-### Key Achievements
-- Recognized for leading a team to win an innovation award in a competitive hackathon.
-- Successfully enhanced document search capabilities through the application of computer vision techniques.

----

-### Professional Development
-- Engage in continuous learning through workshops on the latest cloud technologies and DevOps practices.
-- Active in the tech community, participating in coding hackathons and meetups to stay abreast of industry trends.

----

 ### Languages
 - Portuguese (Native)
 - English (Fluent)

-*References available upon request.*